Using Your Income Tax Refund to Save By Buying Series I U.S. Savings Bonds

 How much can I buy using this tax refund method?

 In any single calendar year, you can buy up to a total of $5,000 of paper I Bonds using your refund.
-Other than that upper limit, the amount you can buy depends upon the amount of the refund.
 You buy I Bonds at face value, meaning if you pay $50 (using your refund), you receive a $50 savings bond.

 What denominations are available?